compound-finance/compound-finance.github.io/docs/pages/v2/prices.md

 ## Architecture

-The Compound v2 Price Feed refers to a single Price Oracle contract.
+The Compound v2 Price Feed refers to a single contract.
 * `PriceOracle` fetches prices from Chainlink Price Feeds when requested for a specific cToken.
 Also contains logic that upscales the fetched price into the format that Compound's Comptroller expects.
 The code is accessible on [GitHub](https://github.com/smartcontractkit/open-oracle/blob/master/contracts/PriceOracle/PriceOracle.sol){:target="_blank"}.

-The [Compound community multisig](https://etherscan.io/address/0xbbf3f1421d886e9b2c5d716b5192ac998af2012c){:target="_blank"} has the ability to update the configs on the Price Oracle.
+The [Compound community multisig](https://etherscan.io/address/0xbbf3f1421d886e9b2c5d716b5192ac998af2012c){:target="_blank"} has the ability to update the configs on the Price Feed.
 The multisig has the flexibility to make the following changes:

-1. **Add new markets**: The Price Oracle contract's `addConfig` function enables the multisig to add a new cToken with an associated price feed or fixed price to support new markets.
+* **Add new markets**: The Price Feed contract's `addConfig` function enables the multisig to add a new cToken with an associated price feed or fixed price to support new markets.
-2. **Update price feed for markets**: The Price Oracle contract's `updateConfigPriceFeed` function enables the multisig to update the price feed for an existing cToken.
+* **Update price feed for markets**: The Price Feed contract's `updateConfigPriceFeed` function enables the multisig to update the price feed for an existing cToken.
 It can also be used to switch the configs from fixed price to a price feed.
-3. **Update fixed price for markets**: The Price Oracle contract's `updateConfigFixedPrice` enables the multisig to update the fixed price for an existing cToken.
+* **Update fixed price for markets**: The Price Feed contract's `updateConfigFixedPrice` enables the multisig to update the fixed price for an existing cToken.
 It can also be used to switch the configs from a price feed to a fixed price such as in the case of deprecation.
-4. **Remove old markets**: The Price Oracle contract's `removeConfig` function enables the multisig to remove configs for a deprecated market that the Comptroller no longer needs prices for.
+* **Remove old markets**: The Price Feed contract's `removeConfig` function enables the multisig to remove configs for a deprecated market that the Comptroller no longer needs prices for.

 ## Underlying Price